-The current version of the Preferred Worker Program is a result of SB 1197 (1990).
+The current version of the program is a result of SB 1197 (1990).
 Clarifications were added in 1995 through SB 369; notably, workers may not release these benefits through a claim disposition agreement.
 Senate Bill 119 (2005) expanded the program's options by enabling the payment for limited placement services contracted for on behalf of preferred workers.